IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 - ``curl http://localhost:8080/api/admin/settings/:DataCaptureModuleUrl -X PUT -d "http://localhost:5000"``
 - ``curl http://localhost:8080/api/admin/settings/:UploadMethods -X PUT -d "dcm/rsync+ssh"``

 At this point you should be able to download a placeholder rsync script.
-Dataverse is then waiting for new from the DCM about if checksum validation has succeeded or not.
+Dataverse is then waiting for news from the DCM about if checksum validation has succeeded or not.
 First, you have to put files in place, which is usually the job of the DCM.
 You should substitute "X1METO" for the "identifier" of the dataset you create.
 You must also use the proper path for where you store files in your dev environment.

 - ``mkdir /usr/local/glassfish4/glassfish/domains/domain1/files/10.5072/FK2/X1METO``
 - ``mkdir /usr/local/glassfish4/glassfish/domains/domain1/files/10.5072/FK2/X1METO/X1METO``